 My name is A. J. Mako.
-Like the sign says, I’m a writer, programmer, and web designer.
-This is my personal web site, which basically means this is a little piece of the Internet that I can be too busy to update regularly.
+Like the sign says, I’m a writer, programmer, and web developer.
+This is my personal website, which means this is a little piece of the Internet that I can be too busy to update regularly.

 I started doing web design in the summer of 1995.
-I taught myself HTML in two hours, and was very nearly a charter member of the HTML Writer’s Guild (they wanted money).
-I have designed hundreds of web sites over the years, some of which are still in operation.
-I prefer to apply the KISS principle.
-The page you are looking at is my own design.
+I taught myself HTML in two hours, and was almost a charter member of the HTML Writer’s Guild (they wanted money).
+I have designed hundreds of websites over the years, some of which or still in operation.
+I prefer to apply the KISS design principle.